social proof for authors

 What social proof do you provide now on your website?
 What do you plan to add?

-(Editor’s note: This article was first published in September 2012.
-It has been updated and expanded.)
+(Editor’s note: This article from June 2019 is now updated and expanded.)

 Like what you’re reading?
 Get it delivered to your inbox every week by subscribing to the free Build Book Buzz newsletter.
 You’ll also get my free “Top 5 Free Book Promotion Resources” cheat sheet immediately!